Discussion

 If you were looking for an M340i touring the X3M deal was a no brainer, the G2* isn't that impressive inside for me it doesn't really move the game on the id7 instruments are an acquired taste and the cost of specing the leather up isn't cheap and you're still left with standard M sport seats and a standard non M engine the current pricing doesn't make it an appealing option.

 I did have a look at an X3 at a local dealer as the offers on the X3M were without doubt very attractive; however, I concluded that if I didn't want an SUV - and I don't - the fact it was relatively cheap didn't make it the right car for me.
-Each to their own but personally I see little merit in paying around £600/month for something I don't want! bad company said:
+Each to their own but personally I see little merit in paying around £600/month for something I don't want! smile

 Ordered today for delivery March/April.